Transwest website

 Industry-tailored faceted search experience

 To update Transwest’s faceted search feature, we started by applying group-specific filters.
-Customers searching for a commercial trailer can now search by length, trailer hitch type, or other relevant search items, while those searching RV or automotive inventory can sort by type, make, model, etc. This decreases user frustration and consolidates searches to relevant groups, thereby decreasing error and bounce opportunities.
+Customers searching for a commercial trailer can now search by length, trailer hitch type, or other relevant terms.
+Meanwhile, those searching for RV or automotive inventory can sort by type, make, model, and more.
+This decreases user frustration and consolidates searches to relevant groups, thereby decreasing error and bounce opportunities.

-We leveraged Laravel’s Livewire as part of the website overhaul to allow Transwest’s faceted search to be server side rendered.
-Server side rendering allows search engines to pick up and index these pages more effectively, giving Transwest another valuable SEO boost.
+We used Laravel’s Livewire as part of the website overhaul to allow Transwest’s faceted search to be server-side rendered.
+Server-side rendering enables search engines to index these pages more effectively, providing Transwest with another valuable SEO boost.

 Deep dealer management system integrations